bensheldon/island94-jekyll/_posts/2022-07-12-were-all-just-people-here-even-platforms.md

 And I've become become aware of that pathology affecting how engineers perceive the labor of _other people_: they don't, not the people part.
 And that's bad.

 To be fair, not seeing the people isn't just an engineering pathology.
-We talk about products, and services, and value, and how[capitalist corporations are simply slow AI](https://www.buzzfeednews.com/article/tedchiang/the-real-danger-to-civilization-isnt-ai-its-runaway#.spxyjARZP).
+We talk about products, and services, and value, and how[ capitalist corporations are simply slow AI](https://www.buzzfeednews.com/article/tedchiang/the-real-danger-to-civilization-isnt-ai-its-runaway#.spxyjARZP).
 And I've been working with a leadership coach and spending a fair bit of time contemplating what it means to do something larger than myself but within the realm of human endeavour.
 So please go with me here.

 Platforms.
 I've spent a fair bit of my career working on X-as-a-Platform.
 Which is the idea that it's a _good thing_ if the things in our lives become analogous to vending machines, or FedEx status pages: we press the button on the machine, and we get what we want, and if not now, then the machine will tell us exactly when.